Central Cappadocia’s treasures away from the masses

 All of these places are within a very short drive from Göreme and will let you discover Cappadocia in a very different way.
 We are not claiming you shouldn’t visit Göreme Open Air Museum, but merely offering alternatives to those preferring a different way of traveling.
 Ready to come and see it for yourself?
 Taka Ev is the perfect place to stay in Cappadocia.
 It’s beautifully and centrally located, with stunning cave rooms and views to die for.
 And as if this wasn’t enough, the owner Murat is an invaluable source of information about the area.
-Soon, we will be taking you a little further afield to the hidden gems of Cappadocia, just outside the national park perimeter.
-Stay tuned!
-What is your ultimate Cappadocia experience?
+In another blog post, we are taking you a little further afield to the hidden gems of Cappadocia, just outside the national park perimeter.

 There is no shortage of charming places to stay in Cappadocia, but we can’t recommend Taka Ev highly enough.
 As an alternative, for those preferring a vacation rental Anitya Cave House in Ürgüp has charm in abundance.